zoedarkweather/meditation-timer/README.md

 ### Project Description

 This is a simple meditation timer.
-Right now it only allows the user to meditate for 30 minutes.
+The user can meditate for the default 30 minutes, or add or subtract minutes to set their desired meditation time.
 There is a start button, which when clicked turns into the stop button, and starts the timer running.
 The timer updates itself on the screen so you can see how much time is remaining.
 The timer also plays bells at the start and end of meditation.

 ### Screenshot